-INTRODUCTION TO SEASON 6 SUPPORT GUIDE
+INTRODUCTION TO LEAGUE OF LEGENDS SUPPORT GUIDE

 The path of the support is a hard one.
-Luckily, Houdini, the elusive teacher that works magic with League is here to provide you with an updated support guide to season 6, with a focus on match-ups, decision making, and the meta of support.
+Luckily, Houdini, the elusive teacher that works magic with League is here to provide you with an updated support guide with a focus on match-ups, decision making, and the meta of support.
 Kick back, relax, and enjoy another gem from Houdini’s Cornucopia of Extremely Helpful Guides.

 UNDERSTANDING SUPPORT’S ROLE IN LEAGUE OF LEGENDS